-During 2014, 2015 and now in the midst of the 2016 season, the following nonprofits were named Charity Champions.
+During 2014, 2015 and 2016 Baylor football seasons, the following nonprofits were chosen Charity Champions by our employees.

 Family Health Center, Sept.
 24, 2016